-Think of it this way - the next time you pay $X to get your hair done, a pair of scissors only costs $1.50.
+Think of it this way - the next time you pay $150 to get your hair done, a pair of scissors only costs $1.50.
 But you gladly pay a lot more to hire a Professional.
 Or when you go to an upscale restaurant, the chef may have paid a few dollars for the ingredients for your meal, but you will happily pay the $100+ price of the Professional Service that comes with that upscale experience.

 What about the cheap studios at the mall?

 The truth is, most of the mall and chain store studios lose money.
-In fact, in 2007 a well know chain store closed 500 of their portrait studios because of the financial drain they were putting on the company.
+In fact, not too long ago a well know chain store closed 500 of their portrait studios because of the financial drain they were putting on the company.
 What the chain stores bet on is that you'll come in for some quick and cheap photos, and while you're there, you'll also spend $200 on other things.
 They don't have to make money, they are just there to get you in the door and out quick, so they can move on to the next customer.

-We hope that those who have taken the time to read this page will have a better understanding of why professional photographs cost so much more than the ones that you get from your local drug store.
-Every photographer has their own special skill to bring into the industry of photography.
-You also have to figure that one really good shoot or series of images, one chance is what it takes for you to get noticed by a magazine or editorial job.
-So that also has to be taken into mind.
-We increase your opportunity to get noticed in today's modern day web-exposure, from acting head shots to photos for your website, and social media pages.
+We hope that those who have taken the time to read this page will have a better understanding of why professional photographs cost so much more than the ones that you get from your local chain or drug store.
+Every photographer has their own special skill set to bring into the industry.
+Photographers are artists and we are here to capture you and your family in a unique yet timeless way so that your legacy will live through your photographs for generations to come.

 Click HERE to sign up for our monthly newsletter!